 Kickstart your scientific career!

-Apply now and earn your PhD, in our International Max Planck Research School for Brain and Behavior.
+Apply in 2021 to our International Max Planck Research School for Brain and Behavior.

 IMPRS for Brain and Behavior is the first of its kind in uniting universities and Max Planck Institutions on both sides of the Atlantic.
 The speaker is Dr. Kevin Briggman, scientific director at caesar, who manages the program together with the Steering Committee consisting of representative faculty members of all partner institutes. caesar hosts the IMPRS Coordination Office with the coordinator Ezgi Bulca.

 The program aims to recruit outstanding doctoral students and immerse them in a stimulating environment that provides novel technologies to elucidate the function of brain circuits from molecules to animal behavior.

 Out of a total of 39 PhD students in the program, 19 are currently working in all nine research groups at caesar.
 All caesar group leaders are faculty members of the IMPRS and they serve in the governing body of the program.